These Water-Wise Container Plants Make It Look Easy (and Make It Look Good)

 (Phormium ‘Maori Queen’ and Senecio mandraliscae)

-The Phormium’s apricot-colored, evergreen leaves nestle well in small spaces.
+The Phormium’s apricot-colored, evergreen leaves nestle well in small spaces such as water-wise containers shown here.
 Surround the three-foot high strands with an icy blue succulent for an eccentric, low water combination.

 This California native brings a wildflower look to any container.
 Its vibrant, red flowers grow just over two feet high and 12 inches wide.
 Known for attracting hummingbirds, this long, slender plant makes a great addition to drought-tolerant designs, as it survives solely on seasonal rainfall.